 Pocket K No. 30: Contributions of Agricultural Biotechnology in Alleviation of Poverty and Hunger

-Reduction of poverty and hunger are key priorities and targets top of global agenda with year 2015 being the benchmark to reverse the trend by 50%.
-However, a decade after the 1996 World Food Summit, where this target was set, there are more hungry people in the world than there were then.
-The number is increasing at the rate of four million a year, with Africa having the largest proportion of people living in absolute poverty.
-Agriculture remains predominantly traditional and majority of her countries exhibit a high dependency on food aid, which accounts for a quarter of all global food aid shipments.
+Agriculture remains predominantly traditional and majority of African countries exhibit a high dependency on food aid, which accounts for a quarter of all global food aid shipments.
 Reversing this trend requires strategic interventions that would dramatically raise agricultural productivity while taking into consideration realities and diversity of Africa’s farming systems.

 Stark Reality of Hunger and Poverty Status